Shaptic/Zenderer/README.md

 - Freetype 2    (TrueType Font Library)
 - OpenAL        (Open Audio Library)
 - libvorbis     (OGG/Vorbis Audio Compression Algorithm)

+All engine assets are stored in the `data` folder of the repository.
+If you are using Visual Studio in junction with *Zenderer* for your project, the included project file will automatically transfer the contents of the `data` folder to your expected output directory.
+In `Release` mode, it will attempt to generate documentation, but this will likely fail on your system and is totally okay.
+I use this for myself internally to update the Doxygen docs.

 #### More Info ####

 *Zenderer* comes with a very well-documented API, which you can easily find in the `docs` folder in this repository.
-It was generated using doxygen, meaning the identical commentary can be found within the source code itself.
+It was generated using Doxygen, meaning the identical commentary can be found within the source code itself.

 Feel free to check out my blog [here](http://zenpandainteractive.blogspot.com).